abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 # ------------------------------------------------------------

-# Another approach: comparing the current element with the previous element
+# Approach 2: using a window of size 2 and comparing the current element with the previous element
 def removeDuplicates(nums):
     if len(nums) == 0: return 0
     lastIdx = 1